auth0/docs/articles/api-auth/index.md

 </div>

 ::: note
-<strong>Heads up!</strong> As part of our efforts to improve security and standards-based interoperability, we have implemented several new features in our authentication flows and made changes to existing ones.
-For an overview of these changes, and details on how you adopt them, refer to <a href="/api-auth/intro">Introducing OIDC Conformant Authentication</a>.
+**Heads up!** As part of our efforts to improve security and standards-based interoperability, we have implemented several new features in our authentication flows and made changes to existing ones.
+For an overview of these changes, and details on how you adopt them, refer to [Introducing OIDC Conformant Authentication](/api-auth/intro).
 :::

-At some point, your APIs will need to allow limited access to users, servers, or servers on behalf of users.

-Auth0's API authorization features allow you to manage the authorization requirements for server-to-server and application-to-server applications.
+At some point, your custom APIs will need to allow limited access to users, servers, or servers on behalf of users.
+With Auth0 you can manage the authorization requirements for server-to-server and application-to-server applications.

 By using the OAuth 2.0 authorization framework, you can give your own applications or third-party applications limited access to your APIs on behalf of the application itself.

-Using Auth0, you can easily support different flows in your own APIs without worrying about the OAuth 2.0/OpenID Connect specification, or the many other technical aspects of API authorization.
+With Auth0, you can easily support different flows in your own APIs without worrying about the OAuth 2.0/OpenID Connect specification, or the many other technical aspects of API authorization.

+In this page you can find a list of resources that can help you secure your APIs and access them in a secure manner.

 <ul class="topic-links">
   <li>